asheroto/Test-SMTP/README.md

 authenticate, and optionally send a test message - all from a plain Python script or a single self-contained Windows executable.

-Pure Python standard library.
-No `pip install`, no external packages.
-The script runs on Windows, Linux, and macOS - anywhere Python 3 is installed.

 ## Why

 Testing an SMTP server on Windows is more painful than it should be: